Quantum complexity in gravity, quantum field theory, and quantum information science

-Returning to the cost function~\eqref{eq:cost_function_Finsler}, we analyze the parameter $p = 1$.
+Returning to the cost function~\eqref{eq:cost_function_Finsler}, consider taking $p = 1$.
 When $p=1$, $F_{p{=}1,\vec{q}} [Y^I]$ has a natural physical interpretation: it counts (with an appropriate measure) the number of gates used to build the continuous trajectory in the group manifold SU($N$).
 However, $F_{p{=}1,\vec{q}} [Y^I]$ has the disadvantage of not being smooth.
-One therefore cannot apply the calculus of variations to the geodesics.
+We therefore cannot apply the calculus of variations to the geodesics.
 When $p=2$, the norm~\eqref{eq:cost_function_Finsler} induces a Riemannian metric on the group manifold, simplifying the study of the geodesics.
 In this case, the map~\eqref{eq:quotient_map} is a Riemannian submersion \cite{Auzzi:2020idm} (defined in~\cite{petersen2006riemannian}).
 Heuristically, a Riemannian submersion is a smooth mapping from a higher-dimensional manifold to a lower-dimensional one.
-This mapping preserves distances in the directions perpendicular to the fibers.\footnote{The fibers are points, in the higher-dimensional space, that are mapped to the same point in the lower-dimensional manifold.} In our setting, the fibers correspond to the maximal subgroup $\mathrm{SU}(N-1) \times \mathrm{U}(1)$.
+This mapping preserves distances in the directions perpendicular to the fibers.\footnote{The fibers are points in the higher-dimensional space that are mapped to the same point in the lower-dimensional manifold.} In our setting, the fibers correspond to the maximal subgroup $\mathrm{SU}(N-1) \times \mathrm{U}(1)$.
 The submersion maps $\mathrm{SU}(N)$ to $\mathbb{CP}^{N-1}$.
-These facts provide a systematic means of determining the metric, induced by the cost-function minimization~\eqref{eq:def_Fstate}, on the state space.
-The Nielsen-complexity literature has mainly focused on $p=1,2$~\cite{Jefferson:2017sdb,Chapman:2017rqy,Khan:2018rzm,Hackl:2018ptj,Chapman:2018hou,Bhattacharyya:2018bbv,Guo:2018kzl,Brown:2019whu,Bernamonti:2019zyy,Caceres:2019pgf,Brown:2017jil,Caputa:2018kdj,Balasubramanian:2018hsu,Balasubramanian:2019wgd,Auzzi:2020idm,Chagnet:2021uvi,Basteiro:2021ene,Brown:2021uov,Balasubramanian:2021mxo,Brown:2022phc,Erdmenger:2022lov,Baiguera:2023bhm}.
+These facts provide a systematic means of determining the metric induced by the cost-function minimization~\eqref{eq:def_Fstate} on the state space.
+The Nielsen complexity literature has mainly focused on $p=1,2$~\cite{Jefferson:2017sdb,Chapman:2017rqy,Khan:2018rzm,Hackl:2018ptj,Chapman:2018hou,Bhattacharyya:2018bbv,Guo:2018kzl,Brown:2019whu,Bernamonti:2019zyy,Caceres:2019pgf,Brown:2017jil,Caputa:2018kdj,Balasubramanian:2018hsu,Balasubramanian:2019wgd,Auzzi:2020idm,Chagnet:2021uvi,Basteiro:2021ene,Brown:2021uov,Balasubramanian:2021mxo,Brown:2022phc,Erdmenger:2022lov,Baiguera:2023bhm}.